When Does Morning Sickness Start and End?

-The most common time for morning sickness to start is in the middle of the fifth week of pregnancy (a week and a half after your missed period).
+The most common time for morning sickness to start is in the sifth week of pregnancy (two weeks after you miss your period).
 However, this is not a rule and the experiences of individual women vary considerably.

 For around 13 percent of women, nausea can start before they even miss their period, which can be one of the earliest signs of pregnancy they experience.
 For 90 percent of women who experience morning sickness, it starts by the eight week of pregnancy.

 How long does morning sickness last?